Next program October 2021 - September 2022

 About the Program

-Nutritional and Food Sciences are rapidly expanding areas of research making major contributions to health promotion and new developments in the food industry.
+Nutritional and Food Sciences are rapidly expanding areas of research that are making major contributions to health promotion.
 As the relationship between diet and disease is better understood, advancements are being made to improve the nutritional value of foods and to increase the variety of products on the market that have added health and nutritional benefits.

-The international Master of Science in Nutritional Sciences prepares students to become leading professionals in the field of nutrition and apply their new knowledge to nutritional challenges in their home countries.
+The international Master of Science in Nutritional Sciences prepares students to become leading professionals in the field of nutritional sciences and apply their newly aquired knowledge to nutritional challenges in their home countries.
 Students learn the fundamentals of nutrition based on the most recent scientific findings.
-The program also prepare students for participation in doctoral level programs.
+The program also prepare students for research and doctoral level programs.
+Please note: this is not a clinical degree; it does not qualify a student to become a licensed dietitian*.

-The one-year program leads to a non-thesis M.Sc. in Nutrition.
-After successful completion of the first year, qualified graduates can be reviewed for admission to the thesis track for a second year of studies to earn a thesis degree, and continue for a PhD degree either in Israel or elsewhere.
+The one-year program leads to a non-thesis M.Sc. in Nutritional Sciences.
+After successful completion of the first year, qualified graduates may submit a request to be reviewed for admission to the thesis track for a second year of studies to earn a thesis degree, and continue for a PhD degree either in Israel or elsewhere.
 Following graduation, the majority of alumni return to their home countries, where they hold key positions in health and nutrition promotion, education, academics, research, NGOs and government organizations.
 Several of our alumni have chosen to continue their studies towards a PhD degree in programs around the world including leading universities in Canada, Switzerland, Denmark and Japan.

 One of the key factors of the success of the program is the close relationship between the Faculty of Agriculture and clinical and public health nutritionists, along with research and development teams in the food industry and the academic community.
 On-going collaboration allows for access to state-of-the-art research developments in the field and innovative approaches to address practical needs.
 At the heart of this academic community is the Faculty of Agriculture, Food and Environment of the Hebrew University of Jerusalem.